 This work will be conducted as a Joint Industry Project to ensure that we have sufficient experience, capabilities and facilities available.
 Results and costs will be shared.
 The partners to execute the work are MARIN, KRVE, WHIFFLE and TUEindhoven.
 The project participation is open for all stake holdersSCHEDULE

 The full proposal and terms of participation are available on request.
-The JIP will run for three years.
+As scheduled the WINDLASS JIP was completed in 2022 after three years.